 How Do I Start Running in North York?

-If you are new to running in North York, start with Running Room's Learn to Run clinic ($120-150, 10 weeks) at Bayview Village or Don Mills, or use the free Couch to 5K app on the Finch Hydro Corridor (flat, paved, no intersections).
-Both options take you from zero to 5K in about 8-10 weeks.
+If you are new to running in North York, start with Running Room's Learn to Run clinic ($120-150, 10 weeks) at Bayview Village or Don Mills, use the free Couch to 5K app on the Finch Hydro Corridor (flat, paved, no intersections), or build toward the Downsview parkrun (free 5K every Saturday at 9 AM, right here in North York).
+All three take you from zero to 5K in about 8–10 weeks.

 Running Room — Learn to Run Clinic